-- 2. Council at its meeting in April 2012 resolved to acquire Reserve 31117 Headingly Road Kalamunda by way of freehold title exchange with its freehold property at 8 Lindsay Street Kalamunda.
-At that meeting Council agreed 8 Lindsay Street would be transferred into a reserve for community purpose and resolved inter alia "That a report be presented to Council outlining proposals for the future use of 8 Lindsay Street as a community purpose site". - 3.
-The Shire received a submission from "Grow It Yourself" (GIY) Kalamunda (community group) proposing the development of a Kalamunda community garden in August 2011. - 4.
-Within the submission, GIY Kalamunda have provided a list of expectations relative to a proposed community garden as below: - Make available a designated area of an acceptable Shire property for a community garden development - Provide suitable access, inclusive of vehicle, to the community garden - Construct and maintain infrastructure of the site, including irrigation supply (reticulation), equipment and perimeter fencing

-- Undertake general maintenance of the site, excluding the designated community garden area - Assist the community garden group to apply for grant funding - Promote the community garden, inclusive of opening times - Provide training and in-kind support based on need (e.g. skill sharing workshops, mulch, plants, compost bins).
+- 2. The Shire received a submission from "Grow It Yourself" (GIY) Kalamunda (community group) proposing the development of a Kalamunda community garden in August 2011. - 3.
+Within the submission, GIY Kalamunda have provided a list of expectations relative to a proposed community garden as below: - Make available a designated area of an acceptable Shire property for a community garden development - Provide suitable access, inclusive of vehicle, to the community garden - Construct and maintain infrastructure of the site, including irrigation supply (reticulation), equipment and perimeter fencing - Undertake general maintenance of the site, excluding the designated community garden area - Assist the community garden group to apply for grant funding - Promote the community garden, inclusive of opening times - Provide training and in-kind support based on need (e.g. skill sharing workshops, mulch, plants, compost bins).

-- 5. Shire representatives met with GIY Kalamunda on 25 October 2011 with discussions predominantly revolving around different site options and the need for GIY Kalamunda to further progress a business case.
-That being, beyond establishing a preferred site, to clearly detail the Shire's start up and ongoing expectations for the proposed community garden project. - 6.
-Site options presented for consideration at the meeting included: - Adjacent to the Walliston Hall - 167 Berkshire Road (near Apricot Street) - Adjacent to Gooseberry Hill Hall - Adjacent to the High Wycombe Learning Centre - Adjacent to the Cyril Road Hall - Stirk Park, adjacent to Headingley House - Overflow Cottage, Lindsay Street - 7.
-At a meeting of the GIY Kalamunda on Wednesday 9 May 2012 discussion centred around the proposal and benefits of the use of the Overflow Cottage, Lindsay Street as a preferred site option. - 8.
-Following this a site visit of the Overflow Cottage, Lindsay Street took place on Monday 14 May 2012. - 9.
+- 4. Shire representatives met with GIY Kalamunda on 25 October 2011 with discussions predominantly revolving around different site options and the need for GIY Kalamunda to further progress a business case.
+That being, beyond establishing a preferred site, to clearly detail the Shire's start up and ongoing expectations for the proposed community garden project. - 5.
+Site options presented for consideration at the meeting included: - Adjacent to the Walliston Hall - 167 Berkshire Road (near Apricot Street) - Adjacent to Gooseberry Hill Hall - Adjacent to the High Wycombe Learning Centre - Adjacent to the Cyril Road Hall - Stirk Park, adjacent to Headingley House - Overflow Cottage, Lindsay Street - 6.
+At a meeting of the GIY Kalamunda on Wednesday 9 May 2012 discussion centred around the proposal and benefits of the use of the Overflow Cottage, Lindsay Street as a preferred site option. - 7.
+Following this a site visit of the Overflow Cottage, Lindsay Street took place on Monday 14 May 2012. - 8.
 The provision of an adjacent storage shed and toilet amenities are deemed as important additional benefits of the Overflow Cottage.
-These facilities are commonly accessible at other community garden sites, such as those of the City of Stirling. - 10.
-Ongoing operational and maintenance costs for a community garden include water usage, replenishment of soil, manure, mulch, plants, seeds, tools, repairs and general maintenance.
+These facilities are commonly accessible at other community garden sites, such as those of the City of Stirling. - 9.
+Ongoing operational and maintenance costs for a community garden include water usage, replenishment of soil, manure, mulch, plants, seeds, tools, repairs and general maintenance. - 10.
+A Community Garden Watering Exemption can be obtained through the Water Corporation to enable prescribed daily watering rates.
+This exemption requires further investigation should the proposed community garden be established. - 11.
+Further to a review of City of Stirling Community Garden, there is capacity for the community garden to be self-sufficient in meeting operational and maintenance costs through an applied rental fee for allotments within the garden, in addition to the provision of community (free) allotments.

-- 11. A Community Garden Watering Exemption can be obtained through the Water Corporation to enable prescribed daily watering rates.
-This exemption requires further investigation should the proposed community garden be established. - 12.
-Further to a review of City of Stirling Community Garden, there is capacity for the community garden to be self-sufficient in meeting operational and maintenance costs through an applied rental fee for allotments within the garden, in addition to the provision of community (free) allotments. - 13.
-In entering into an agreement with GIY Kalamunda, the expectation would be for the group to become an incorporated body to enable the group to attract funding, lease premises, operate bank accounts and obtain insurance. - 14.
-GIY Kalamunda's initial focus at the site will be in establishing the garden aspect, however the potential to utilise, whilst preserving the heritage value of the Overflow Cottage has been recognised. - 15.
+- 12. In entering into an agreement with GIY Kalamunda, the expectation would be for the group to become an incorporated body to enable the group to attract funding, lease premises, operate bank accounts and obtain insurance. - 13.
+GIY Kalamunda's initial focus at the site will be in establishing the garden aspect, however the potential to utilise, whilst preserving the heritage value of the Overflow Cottage has been recognised. - 14.
 A range of potential synergies with community groups and programs have been recognised such as a link into the nutritional element of the federally funded Healthy Communities project.
 The community garden can provide an ongoing educational and produce source to participants of the Healthy Communities project.

-16. At this time, the group is not incorporated therefore a formal lease agreement cannot be entered into.
+15. At this time, the group is not incorporated therefore a formal lease agreement cannot be entered into.
 It is proposed that a Memorandum of Understanding is established.